Doomsday argument: Human extinction is distant, a posteriori

 The a posteriori observation that extinction level events are rare could be offered as evidence that the doomsday argument's predictions are implausible; typically, extinctions of dominant species happen less often than once in a million years.
 Therefore, it is argued that human extinction is unlikely within the next ten millennia.
 (Another probabilistic argument, drawing a different conclusion than the doomsday argument.)

 In Bayesian terms, this response to the doomsday argument says that our knowledge of history (or ability to prevent disaster) produces a prior marginal for N with a minimum value in the trillions.
 If N is distributed uniformly from 10^{12} to 10^{13}, for example, then the probability of N < 1,200 billion inferred from n = 60 billion will be extremely small.
 This is an equally impeccable Bayesian calculation, rejecting the Copernican principle because we must be 'special observers' since there is no likely mechanism for humanity to go extinct within the next hundred thousand years.

-This response is accused of overlooking the technological threats to humanity's survival, to which earlier life was not subject, and is specifically rejected by most academic critics of the doomsday argument (arguably excepting Robin Hanson).